 6. Sabotaging, breaking, damaging, or desecrating buildings, or their contents, if they are used for celebrating the rituals of any of the divine religions protected by Islamic law.”

 Internet censorship of peaceful expression of religious views has been reported in the country with the state blocking sites that contain content perceived as anti-Islamic.
-The law also prohibits publication of texts provoking social discord or religious strife.
+The law also prohibits, in vague terms, publication of texts provoking social discord or religious strife.

 In addition, Qatar’s Law 11 of 2004 incorporates Sharia law into various offences, including apostasy.
 Article 1 states:

 “the provisions of Islamic law for the following offenses are applied if the defendant or victim is a Muslim:

 1. The hudud offenses related to theft, banditry, adultery, defamation, alcohol consumption, and apostasy.